Marxlp/pyFlightAnalysis/README.md

 There are two way to run pyFlightAnalysis

 #### Run from source
-pyFlightAnalysis is based on pyQt4,pyqtgraph,pyOpenGL,pyulog except scipy.
-If you have install these packages.
+pyFlightAnalysis is based on pyqtgraph, pyOpenGL, pyulog besides generally used scientific packages like numpy, matplotlib.
+If you have installed these packages.
 You can download the source file
 ```bash
 # folder where you want put the source code
 git clone https://github.com/Marxlp/pyFlightAnalysis.git